spgarbet/CostEffectivenessMN2018/README.md

-Attending [http://www.sph.umn.edu/events-calendar/decision-modeling-using-r-workshop/](Cost-Effectiveness and Decision Modeling using R Workshop) from July 24th-26th at the University of Minnesota.
+Attending [Cost-Effectiveness and Decision Modeling using R Workshop](http://www.sph.umn.edu/events-calendar/decision-modeling-using-r-workshop/) from July 24th-26th at the University of Minnesota.

 Very nice group and program they have here.